 Getting shortlisted is a fantastic achievement as the HR Excellence Awards are incredibly competitive and hard to win.
-The judging panel consisted of top HR directors and CEOs from a range of organisations and the criteria was tightened for 2016, meaning that only the very best entries have made it on to the shortlist.
-The shortlist showcases the talent and innovative work being carried out by the HR community.
+The judging panel consisted of top HR directors and CEOs from a range of organisations and the criteria was tightened for 2016, meaning that only the very best entries made it onto the shortlist.

 Kindly sponsored by: